avs42040/cloud-native-platform/rancher/README.md

 ## rancher-k3d-local-traefik.sh (script)
 This script is used to deploy rancher in your local environment using Traefik.
-To deploy rancher in k3d-cluster in your local machine, just run this command in this in this folder -->
+To deploy rancher in k3d-cluster in your local machine, just run this command in this folder -->

 ```bash
 ./rancher-k3d-local-traefik.sh